UNNLobach/EMG_data_for_gestures/README.txt

 Relevant Paper:
 Lobov S., Krilova N., Kastalskiy I., Kazantsev V., Makarov V.A.
 Latent Factors Limiting the Performance of sEMG-Interfaces.
 Sensors.
 2018;18(4):1122. doi: 10.3390/s18041122

+Supported by the Ministry of Education and Science of the Russian Federation in the framework of megagrant allocation in accordance with the decree of the government of the Russian Federation №220, project № 14.Y26.31.0022